Supplies you might need

 If you get through this basic troubleshooting without resolving the ignition problem, try lighting the grill using a lighter to determine whether the burners are getting any gas.

 If the burner lights, then the grill has a spark ignition system problem.
-Skip to the section later in the video that deals with sparking failures.
+Skip to the section called "Check igniter electrodes."

 Reset the pressure regulator